saurabh636/QRandomWalks/README.md

 # QRandomWalks
-Classical random walks and quantum versions, for solving a maze.
+Classical and quantum random walks for solving a maze.
 Implemented using numpy, matplotlib and qiskit.